CS520-Fall2023/hw1-solution/expense_tracker/README.md

 ![UI Components](ui_components.png)

 1. Component A: View.
-This component is part of the view.
+Alternative 1: This component is part of the view.
 It is responsible for displaying a new transition (i.e. the input fields for the amount and category).
+Alternative 2: This component is part of the view (see above).
+The component is also part of the controller.
+This involves the input validation logic.
-2. Component B: View
+3. Component B: View
 This component is also part of the view.
 It is responsible for displaying the list of existing transactions (i.e. the table).
-3. Component C: Controller
+4. Component C: Controller
 This component is part of the controller.
 It is responsible for triggering the addition of a new transaction when clicked (i.e. button).

 ### Identify application source code